 “Vancouver consistently ranks as one of the most livable cities in the world, and a big reason for that is how walkable we are,” says city mayor Gregor Robertson.
 In fact, Vancouver has more than 13.7 miles of paved paths along its waterfront.
 “Exploring the city by foot allows you to get to know different neighborhoods and interact with people in a way that you can’t do if you’re driving.”

 In Newport, RI, the 3.5-mile seaside Cliff Walk—designated a National Historical Trail in 1975—now provides public access to one of the most stunning pathways in the Northeast.
 But the walk is more than just visually appealing.
-“It serves as an important social space for the city, where locals and tourists can connect,” says Susan Cooper, director of the Newport Recreation Department.
+“It serves as an important social space for the city, where locals and tourists can connect,” says Susan Cooper, former director of the Newport Recreation Department.